State University of New York at Plattsburgh logo

 Key Highlights

-• Hawkins Hall, the iconic main building, was rebuilt after a devastating 1929 fire and is listed on the National Register of Historic Places.
+• Hawkins Hall, the university's historic centerpiece, is listed on the National Register of Historic Places.

 Timeline